Disputes Resolution Flow

 A response is required before the deadline (see the action's dueBy date) otherwise the dispute will be closed by the provider with status: LOST

-CHALLENGE requires evidence upload (Step 4) before submission
+CHALLENGE may require evidence upload (Step 5) before submission

 Actions cannot be reversed once submitted